2020 Oratorical Festival

-Express Your Faith!
-Represent your Parish!
-Do you like to write?
-Draw?
-Present your point in front of an audience?
-Then the Oratorical Festival is a good fit for you.
-This year's Oratorical Festival enables you to choose from one of the following categories: Speech, Essay, Poetry or Iconography, and compete in either the Senior Division (10th-12th grade); or, the Junior Division (7th-9th grade).
+The Metropolis is excited to announce that our youth may participate in as many as two separate events at the Metropolis Festival for the first time!
+Also, the Festival is pleased to offer for a second year the category of Vocal Solo; therefore, this year's Oratorical Festival enables you to choose from one of the following categories: Speech, Essay, Poetry, Iconography, or Vocal Solo and compete in either the Senior Division (10th-12th grade); or, the Junior Division (7th-9th grade).
 There are five topics in each division (see below) to choose from in the 2020 program.

 For a more in-depth look at each topic, click HERE.
 Click HERE to access the St. John Chrysostom Oratorical Festival 2020 Topics, Tips and Resources document.
 It will give you all the information you need to partcipate.

 If you are in 4th-6th grade, there's a program for you, too, that helps you reflect about your faith and help you practice for when you are older!
 The purpose of the Elementary Division is to offer children the opportunity to express their feelings about their Faith and Church while gaining confidence and laying the groundwork for later participation in the Junior and Senior Divisions.
 Click HERE for more information on the Elementary Division Program.